wolfeidau/sam-golang-multi-lambda/README.md

 The aim is to illustrate some of the more advanced features of the SAM CLI like building and deploying multiple Go based lambda functions from a single module.

+This is a follow up from my blog post https://www.wolfe.id.au/2023/08/09/rip-aws-go-lambda-runtime/ where I discussed how AWS is deprecating the Go Lambda Runtime in favor of the generic `provided.al2` runtime.

 # Outline

 Some things to note about this project: